 Taking an implementing SAFe can provide key insights especially if consider three things when in the course: Continue reading “Questions to Ask Yourself While in an Implementing SAFe class”

 A great way to illustrate this is to read imaginary certification question for a framework, vs how to get your work done.
 Which would you rather be able to answer?
 My experience is it takes about the same amount of time to learn either one.

 “What is a program backlog?” compared with “How does an effective intake process help define responsibilities for product management and make life better for developers?”
 Continue reading “We need to focus on our work, not the framework”

-MVPs were defined by Eric Ries to mean “that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
+Eric Ries defined MVPs as “that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

-If you are an established company, especially if you are using SAFe, the chances are excellent that you area not creating a new product but enhancing an existing one.
-You already have a customer base, know a considerable amount about your product and you have competitors you are trying to either keep ahead of or catch up to.
-This is a considerably different situation than creating a new product that you hope will create a new market.
+If you are an established company, you already have a customer base, know a considerable amount about your product and you have competitors you are trying to either keep ahead of or catch up to.

-In this situation, product development starts with initiatives to build. he question isn’t so much how do you discover if there is a product, as is it “what is of the most value that we can deliver sooner.”
-This requires a different tact.
-This is what a Minimum Business Increment is for.
-MBIs are that smallest part of an initiative that will realize the most value when delivered.
+Product development in established companies usually starts with initiatives and then seeing “what is of the most value that we can deliver sooner.”
+This is where the concept of the Minimum Business Increment is useful.
+MBIs are the smallest part of an initiative that will realize the most value when delivered.
+It also includes any steps needed for release and support.
 This is a far cry from the MVP where we start small and extend.